Savarkar Sadan cannot be declared a centrally protected monument: ASI tells HC

 The second, third, and fourth floors of the building were constructed in 1984, and it currently comprises eight flats, it noted.

 The Swatantryaveer Savarkar Rashtriya Smarak Trust owns one room on the ground floor, which serves as a mini museum, housing various trophies, outfits, and memorabilia connected with Savarkar.
-Sunanda Vishwas Savarkar, 92, the Hindutva ideologue’s daughter-in-law, also resides there, while the remaining flats are vacant, the affidavit further noted.
+Sunanda Vishwas Savarkar, 92, the Hindutva ideologue’s daughter-in-law, also resides there, while the remaining flats are vacant, the affidavit said.

 The affidavit was filed in response to a public interest litigation (PIL) filed by Pankaj Phadnis, president of Abhinav Bharat Congress, an “independent public policy think tank”, seeking heritage status and protection from imminent razing for Savarkar Sadan.
 The building must be declared a “monument of national importance” and a special compensation policy must be formulated for its inhabitants, the PIL said.